tcpd/rs-data-release/README.md

 The "Type" variable in the dataset describes the status of membership as on 11-July-2022, either as current or former.
 The "pid" variable is consistent with the TCPD-IID and TCPD-IED.

-This repository is an extract of the comprehensive tpcd-data repository at "tcpd-data/RS_Data_Raw_Incumbency" directory.